 5 – Harlequin (The Unique Hybrid Marijuana Strain)

 This famous sativa dominant (75%) strain has the highest level of THC on the list (at a range of 7 – 15%), but it is also notable for having a high CBD content of at least 10%.
-The resulting 5:2 CBD: THC ratio means Harlequin is ideal for use during the day as it keeps you alert and energetic.
+The result means Harlequin is ideal for use during the day as it keeps you alert and energetic.

 Oddly enough, Harlequin is also useful for relaxing and staying calm, and it has a soothing effect all over the body and in the head.
-The high THC content is somewhat negated by the high CBD content so it should be okay to smoke it during the day, although dry eyes are a possible side effect.
+The high THC content is somewhat negated by the high CBD content so it should be okay to smoke it during the day, although dry eye is a possible side effect.

 Harlequin is used to combat chronic pain, depression, inflammation, migraines, PTSD, and stress.
-Overall, this strain is an excellent pain reliever, so we recommend using it as a means of helping you wean yourself off pharmaceutical drugs.
+Overall, this strain is an excellent pain reliever, so it can be a good alternative to OTC and prescription pain killers.